shaowen310/openie-instruct/README.md

 Text: [Sentence].
 ```

-Seems more detailed instructions will lead to better extractions.
+More detailed instructions will lead to better extractions.

 ## Dependencies